 Allusions (way too much version): I wanted Nikes, not Adidas, because I want to be like Mike.
 But still, “a rose by any other name”—they’re just shoes, and “if the shoe fits, wear it.”

 From this frenetic style of writing, trim back to something more tasteful:

 Allusions (more tasteful version): I had wanted Nikes, not Adidas—but “if the shoe fits, wear it.”

 An allegory is a story whose sole purpose is to represent an abstract concept or idea.
 As such, allegories are sometimes extended allusions, but the two common literary devices have their differences.

 For example, George Orwell’s Animal Farm is an allegory for the deterioration of Communism during the early establishment of the U.S.S.R.
 The farm was founded on a shared goal of overthrowing the farming elite and establishing an equitable society, but this society soon declines.
-Animal Farm mirrors the Bolshevik Revolution, the overthrow of the Russian aristocracy, Lenin’s death, Stalin’s execution of Trotsky, and the nation’s dissolution into a moralless, authoritarian police state.
+Animal Farm mirrors the Bolshevik Revolution, the overthrow of the Russian aristocracy, Lenin’s death, Stalin’s execution of Trotsky, and the nation’s dissolution into an amoral, authoritarian police state.
 Thus, Animal Farm is an allegory/allusion to the U.S.S.R.: